codeprimate/searxng_docker/mcp-server/README.md

           {
             "userQuery": "Search for Docker best practices",
-            "agentAction": "Use the 'search' tool with query 'Docker best practices' and categories 'it'" }
+            "agentAction": "Use the 'search' tool with query 'Docker best practices' and categories 'it'" },
+          {
+            "userQuery": "Explore the documentation on a website", "agentAction": "Use the 'crawl' tool with the website URL and filters like ['documentation', 'guide', 'tutorial']"
+          }
         ]
       }